eficode-academy/git-katas/README.md

 git add .                   # Add entire working directory to stage

 # Make a commit
-git commit                              # Make a new commit with the changes in your stage git commit -m "I love documentation"    # Make a new commit with a commit message from the commandline git commit -a                           # Make a new commit and automatically "add" changes from all known files git commit -am "I still do!"            # A combination of the above git commit --amend                      # Re-do the commit message of the previous commit (don't do this after pushing!)
+git commit                              # Make a new commit with the changes in your staging area.
+This will open an editor for a commit message. git commit -m "I love documentation"    # Make a new commit with a commit message from the command line git commit -a                           # Make a new commit and automatically "add" changes from all known files git commit -am "I still do!"            # A combination of the above git commit --amend                      # Re-do the commit message of the previous commit (don't do this after pushing!)
                                         #   We _never_ change "public history"

+# Configuring a different editor
+## Avoid Vim but stay in terminal:
+- `git config --global core.editor nano`

+## For Windows:
+- Use Notepad:
+`git config --global core.editor notepad`

+- or for instance Notepad++:
+`git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

 # See history
-git log             # Show commit logs git log --oneline   # Formats commits to a single line (shorthand for --pretty=oneline) git log --graph     # Show a graph commits and branches
+git log             # Show commit logs git log --oneline   # Formats commits to a single line (shorthand for --pretty=oneline  --abbrev-commit ) git log --graph     # Show a graph commits and branches

 # Working with Branches